Cray-HPE/docs-csm/upgrade/1.2/README.md

 - General Upgrade troubleshooting

-   If execuion of the upgrade procedures failed, it is safe to just rerun the failed script.
+  If execution of the upgrade procedures failed, it is safe to just rerun the failed script.
 If a rerun still fails, wait for 10s and rerun it again.
 If the issue persists, then refer to below troubleshooting procedures.

 - General Kubernetes troubleshooting